 Artwork above furniture.

-How high above furniture: 6-8″ from the furniture top to the bottom of the artwork.
+How high above furniture: 6-8″ from the top of the furniture to the bottom of the frame.

-If this tv above my dresser was a painting, the width would be appropriate for the dresser and so would the height it is hung above:
+If this tv above my dresser was a painting, the width would be appropriate for the dresser and it would also be at the correct height above it:

 The artwork or grouping should be about the same width as the opening of the fireplace or about 2/3 of the size of the fireplace surround.